loyamarjTZ/TorrexFitness/README.md

   * have the same functionality as an Admin
   * delete users from the user list
   * delete products from the product list

-### Progress Reports:

-### 4/11/22
-* Project Completion Status: 30%
-* redesigned the models of my app.
-Still a work in progress.
-* rewrote some and still implementing all CRUD functions
-* received help from Ryan and Corey regarding security